SkySlicer500/TextGame/README.md

 # Running the Game
 In order to run this game press the green "<> Code" button at the top of the page, at the bottom of the tab download the Zip folder.
 Extract the files from the zip folder and select which version of the game you want to play

-## Python Version
-<sub>The python version of this game requires python to be installed in order to run.
+<sub>The python version of this game requires the python language to be installed in order to run.
 If you need to install python consult https://www.python.org/downloads/</sub>

 # Creating Area Files
 Once an Area file is created name it whatever you want followed by .json and put the file in the areas folder.
 In order to load the file into the game, put it into the loader.json file.